tory24/100Days-of-code/100-Second.md

 **Time**:
 -->

+### Day 25 February 19, 2021
+**Today's Progress**:

+**Thoughts**:

+**Link(s) to Work**:

+**Time**:

+### Day 24 February 18, 2021
+**Today's Progress**: Worked on FCC Challenges & my portfolio.

+**Thoughts**: Needed to get back into a rhythm, the FCC Challenges really help to quickly get back into a learning routine.
+Also decided to skip ahead and finish the first FCC challenge, to see if I knew enough.
+Was easy enough, was tasked with building a basic tribute page which I centred around Kobe Bryant, I based it on the example tribute page they provide, but changed it up a litte.
+But I learnt about a few HTML tags I hadn't encountered before, <cite>, <blockquote> & <figcaption>.
+The last of which I learnt about but had never used.

+**Time**: 2 hours

 ### Day 23 February 15, 2021
 **Today's Progress**: Finished the Mandalorian Helmet, then began work on my digital resume again.